 - In a rollover crash, an unbelted person is significantly more likely to die than a person wearing a seat belt.
 Therefore, the driver and all passengers should fasten their seat belts whenever the vehicle is moving. - Avoid sharp turns or abrupt maneuvers, if at all possible.
-Failure to operate this vehicle correctly may result in loss of control or vehicle rollover causing death or serious injury. - Avoid loading any items on the roof that will raise the vehicle's center of gravity. - Always slow down in gusty crosswinds.
+Failure to operate this vehicle correctly may result in loss of control or vehicle rollover causing death or serious injury. - Loading cargo on the roof luggage carrier will make the center of the vehicle gravity higher.
+Avoid high speeds, sudden starts, sharp turns, sudden braking or abrupt maneuvers, otherwise it may result in loss of control or vehicle rollover due to failure to operate this vehicle correctly. - Always slow down in gusty crosswinds.
 Because of its profile and higher center of gravity, your vehicle is more sensitive to side winds than an ordinary passenger car.
 Slowing down will allow you to have much better control.